-may not appear humorous to others is positive and zealous in beliefs is an avid reader has an advanced vocabulary, shows an avid interest has confidence in self in science or literature needs little control - disciplines self is interested in many "adult" topics such as religion, is venturesome; anxious to try new things politics, race exhibits great desire to excel, even to the resists drill, is easily bored by routine practice point of cheating is non-conforming; accepts disorder is sensitive to beauty; attends to aesthetic tends to dominate peers or situations attributes of things \\\\\ is outstanding in math is resourceful; can solve problems by prefers to work individually ingenious methods is sensitive to feelings of others or to situations uses highly expressive body or facial is impatient - quick to anger or anxious to complete gestures task uses alternative methods for standard is inquisitive procedures is frank in appraisal of adults uses colorful verbal expressions and/or can show relationships among apparently tells imaginative stories unrelated ideas is eager to tell others about discoveries is not interested in detail \\\\\ is very alert; supplies rapid answers and shows excitement in voice shows creativity in thoughts; generates has a wide range of interests new ideas; is innovative takes a close look at things is self-critical; strives toward perfection frequently interrupts others has tendency to lose awareness of time shows much concern with right & wrong, good & bad; often evaluates and passes judgment on events, people, things
+Student School Grade

+Teacher Date Grad.
+Year

+Mental Ability Test Data

+Date Test %ile Date Test %ile

+Coloured Raven OSAT

+Standard Raven WISC

+OLSAT C,D,E,F,G Other

+LEARNING AND SOCIAL/EN characteristics listed below which the three characteristics which a COLUMN A ch accur ately describe the TYPICAL beha vior of this student and COMMENT b $\therefore \text{ Then } \overline{\text{STAR}}$

+is an avid reader - nced vocabulary, sho ws an avid interest

+has confidence in self in science o

+needs little control - disciplin is interested in many "adult" topi cs such as religion

+is venturesome; anxious to tr politics, rac

+exhibits great desire to excel, even to the resists drill, is easily bored by routine practice

+point of cheating is non-conforming; accepts disorder

+is sensitive to beauty; at tends to aesthetic ninate peers or situati ions

+attributes of things 1 is outstandin

+is resourceful; can solve probingenious methods iems by prefers to we 4:44:

+uses highly expressive body or facial o feelings of others of a quick to anger or a

+gestures Ji laciai task - quick to anger or a iixious to complete

+uses alternative methods for s standard is inquisitive .

+procedures , , , , , , , , , , , , , , , , , , , opraisal of adults

+uses colorful verbal expression ons and/o r ationships among ap parently

+tells imaginative stories unrelated ic

+is eager to tell others about di s is not interes sted in detail

+and shows excitement in voi supplies rapid answ ers

+shows creativity in thoughts; generate S ange of interests

+new ideas; is innovative look at things

+al; strives toward per fection

+iterrupts others

+to lose awareness o

+concern with right &; often evaluates and

+• n events, people, thir •

+een sense of humor in

+may not appear hu ii situativiis tiiat

+nd zealous in beliefs

+d in expressions of c pinion